Landscape-induced spatial oscillations in population dynamics: Introduction

-Previous studies have considered different forms for $\Psi$, accounting for diverse complex spatiotemporal features of natural environments~\cite{ridolfiBook,colombo2015,silva2014,Sasaki1997}.
-In this work, we focus on sharp spatial changes in the environmental conditions relevant for the population under consideration~\cite{landscapeBook,perry2005,fonseca2013}.
+In this work, we focus on sharp changes in the spatial environmental conditions relevant for the population under consideration~\cite{landscapeBook,perry2005,fonseca2013}.
 This kind of change is found in diverse situations in nature, e.g., at the interface between forest and grassland~\cite{landscapeBook}, at the bounds of oases~\cite{berti} or harmful regions~\cite{tarnita2017}, or in artificial lab experiments~\cite{perry2005}, where there is a neat contrast of spatial domains with different growth rates.
 Contemplating these cases justifies attributing the Heaviside step or rectangular functions to $\Psi(x)$.
-We will see that three kinds of stationary (long time) population profiles can develop from the interface: {\it sustained oscillations} (or spatial patterns, without amplitude decay), {\it decaying oscillations} (with decreasing amplitude from the interface) or {\it exponential decay} towards a flat profile.
-These behaviors are schematically depicted in Fig.~\ref{fig:profiles} and will be discussed quantitatively later.
+For Turing-like models, it has been shown that the existence of a step-function hetereogenity can promote the formation of decaying oscillations even when the system is stable under homogeneous conditions~\cite{page2003}.
+We extend this discussion by noting that there is a close relation between the landscape-induced states and the underlying dynamics of the interaction mediators which, in our case, is captured by the influence function.

-Following computational and theoretical approaches, we have investigated the conditions for the emergence of the different steady regimes.
-It is interesting to note that the interface acts as a lens revealing structures that would be hidden in a flat landscape, as depicted in Fig.~\ref{fig:profiles}.
-We will also discuss how these structures are associated with the internal scales, providing information on the interaction kernel.
+We perform a systematic exploration of the model parameter space and investigate the emergence of the three kinds of stationary (long time) population profiles that can develop from the interface between regions of contrasting characteristics: {\it sustained oscillations} (or spatial patterns, without amplitude decay), {\it decaying oscillations} (with decreasing amplitude from the interface) or {\it exponential decay} towards a flat profile.
+These behaviors are schematically depicted in Fig.~\ref{fig:profiles}b.
+Ultimately, we report the existence of a one-to-one mapping between the influence function parameters and the oscillations features, allowing us to extract details of the interaction from the pattern images~\cite{zhao2020}.